-If you can squeeze the last drops from a pack of ketchup from a fast-food joint, you can make these cute little Halloween meringue specters.
-Okay, there’s a little more nuance and artistry required, but it’s easy peasy.
-It just takes a little practice to get just the right-size blobs—and a lot of restraint to not demolish the entire batch in one nosh.
+Meringue ghosts may sound intimidating.
+And not in a haunted house sorta way.
+But if you can squeeze the last drops from a pack of ketchup from a fast-food joint, you can make these cute little Halloween meringue specters.
+Well, there may be a touch more nuance and artistry required, but it’s still easy peasy.
+It just takes a little practice to get just the right-size blobs—and a little restraint to not demolish the entire batch in one nosh.–Renee Schettler Rossi

 - 6 egg whites, at room temperature

 - 1 cup superfine sugar (or just blitz granulated sugar in a blender until finely ground but not powdery)

 - 1 cup confectioners' sugar

 - 48 mini (about 1/2 cup) chocolate chips

 - 1. Preheat the oven to 200°F (93°C).
 Adjust an oven rack to the middle position and adjust a second rack to the top position.
 Line 2 baking sheets with parchment paper.

 - 2. In a large metal bowl with an electric mixer on low speed, beat the egg whites and cream of tartar until foamy.
 Add the salt, increase the speed to medium-high, and continue beating until soft peaks form.

 - 3. Beat in the vanilla until combined.
 Gradually add the superfine sugar, 1 tablespoon at a time, and beat until the meringue forms stiff, glossy peaks.